 5 reasons to have a communications strategy:

-- To help you clarify your goals and objectives: All PR / marketing activity should tie into your business objectives if you really want to boost your business.
+- To help you clarify your goals and objectives: If you really want to boost your business, all PR / marketing activity should tie into your business objectives.
 Having this all written down in one place will ensure everyone involved in the communications strategy is on the same page, sharing the same goals, vision and mission.